Dedicated Portland Pedestrian Accident Attorneys Ready To Fight For You

 - Seek immediate medical treatment for all injuries, including a comprehensive evaluation by a licensed physician to uncover any latent injuries caused by or aggravated by the accident.

 Unlike a typical car accident, a pedestrian injury collision usually leaves little tangible evidence at the scene of the accident (like broken glass or vehicular damages).
 In many instances, the police arrive after the injured pedestrian has been transported to a hospital.
 It is therefore essential, if you or a loved one is injured in a pedestrian accident, that you consult with reliable and competent legal counsel as soon as possible.
-Your attorney can then conduct witness interviews, gather evidence to strengthen your case, and provide you with the advice you need to determine the best actions to take.
-At D’Amore Law Group, our Portland pedestrian accident attorneys are well versed in Oregon pedestrian law and can provide you with the resources you need to meet all of your legal needs.
+Your lawyer can then conduct witness interviews, gather evidence to strengthen your case, and provide you with the advice you need to determine the best actions to take.
+At D’Amore Law Group, our Portland pedestrian accident lawyers are well versed in Oregon pedestrian law and can provide you with the resources you need to meet all of your legal needs.

 What Damages Can Be Recovered for a Pedestrian Accident?